What Ian Smith won’t talk about at CPAC: His vehicular homicide

 According to the Press of Atlantic City's coverage of the case, Smith, then 20 years old, ran a stop sign on April 28, 2007.
 The crash turned Ade's car onto its side and Smith's car then shoved it into a tree.
 Ade, an Atlantic Cape Community College radio student, was pronounced dead at the scene.

-Smith was charged with causing the death and with possession of marijuana and hypodermic needles.
-He pleaded guilty to second-degree vehicular homicide and was sentenced in 2008 to five years and six months in prison with three years of supervised release.
+Smith was charged with causing the death and with possession of marijuana and paraphernalia.
+He pleaded guilty to second-degree vehicular homicide, the other charges were dismissed and he was sentenced in 2008 to five years and six months in prison with three years of supervised release.

 Connolly told New Jersey 101.5 that the family had been ready to move on.
 But then Smith started appearing on the news, with "his face shoved down our throats" by people in the media like Tucker Carlson, who's had Smith as a frequent guest to criticize measures that governors like Murphy have taken since last year to slow the spread of the deadly coronavirus.